csantanapr/knative-tekton/README.md

     -d "{\"name\": \"web\",\"active\": true,\"events\": [\"push\"],\"config\": {\"url\": \"$GIT_WEBHOOK_URL\",\"content_type\": \"json\",\"insecure_ssl\": \"1\"}}" \
     -L https://api.github.com/repos/$GIT_USERNAME/knative-tekton/hooks
     ```
-1. Now make a change to application manifest such like changing the message in [knative/service.yaml](./knative/service.yaml) to something like `My First Serveless App @ OSS NA 2020  🎉 🌮 🔥 🤗!` and push the change to the default branch
+1. Now make a change to the application manifest such like changing the message in [knative/service.yaml](./knative/service.yaml) to something like `My First Serveless App @ OSS NA 2020  🎉 🌮 🔥 🤗!` and push the change to the `master` branch
 1. A new Tekton **PipelineRun** gets created starting a new **Pipeline** Instance.
 You can check in the Tekton Dashboard for progress of use the tkn CLI
     ```bash
     tkn pipeline logs -f --last